Youssefbenhammouda/DBMS-IndexFive/Logical Design/relational schema.md

   * `Phone (VARCHAR(20))`

 **Description:**
-This table represents the `Insurance` entity, which stores information about patient insurance coverage, including the insurance type (such as CNOPS, CNSS, RAMED, or private), uniquely identified by the `ExID` primary key.
+This table represents the `Contact_Location` entity, which stores information about the contact locations of patients, including city, province, street, number, postal code, and phone number, uniquely identified by the `CLID` primary key.

 ---